ayan878/complete-node-bootcamp/2-how-node-works/starter/readme.md

 - Duplex Streams
 - Transform Streams
   Note: Streams are instance of EventEmiiter class, meaning all streams can emit and listen all name event.

+## Back Pressure

+**Question:**

+What is back pressure in stream processing, and how does it relate to Node.js streams?
+Explain the scenarios where back pressure can occur and discuss the consequences of unmanaged back pressure.
+Additionally, describe the strategies and mechanisms available in Node.js to handle back pressure effectively.

+**Solution:**

+Back pressure is a phenomenon in stream processing where the rate of data production exceeds the rate of data consumption, resulting in a backlog or buildup of data within the processing pipeline.
+In Node.js streams, back pressure occurs when data is read from a readable stream at a faster rate than it can be processed or written to a writable stream.

+effective management of back pressure is crucial for ensuring the stability, performance, and reliability of Node.js applications that process streaming data.
+By implementing appropriate strategies and mechanisms, developers can mitigate the impact of back pressure and ensure smooth operation of stream processing pipelines.

+Scenarios where back pressure can occur include:
+1. Reading from a fast data source into a slow consumer.
+2. Processing large amounts of data without sufficient resources to handle it.
+3. Inadequate flow control mechanisms in the stream processing pipeline.

+The consequences of unmanaged back pressure include:
+- Increased memory usage due to buffering of excess data.
+- Potential loss of data if the buffer overflows or data is dropped.
+- Degraded performance and responsiveness of the application.

+To handle back pressure in Node.js streams, various strategies and mechanisms can be employed:
+1. **Flow Control**: Implementing flow control mechanisms to regulate the rate of data flow through the stream pipeline.
+This can involve pausing or throttling the data producer when the consumer is unable to keep up.
+2. **Buffering**: Using buffers to temporarily store excess data until it can be processed or written by the consumer.
+However, excessive buffering can lead to increased memory usage and potential delays.
+3. **Back Pressure-aware Streams**: Utilizing streams that are designed to handle back pressure effectively, such as the `Readable` and `Writable` streams provided by Node.js.
+These streams can automatically adjust their behavior based on the back pressure signals from the consumer.
+4. **HighWaterMark Option**: Configuring the `highWaterMark` option in streams to control the size of internal buffers.
+By adjusting the buffer size, you can optimize memory usage and reduce the risk of buffer overflow.
+5. **Error Handling**: Implementing error handling mechanisms to detect and respond to back pressure-related issues, such as buffer overflows or data loss.
+This may involve retrying failed operations or gracefully handling errors to prevent application crashes.